francesco-innocenti/francesco-innocenti.github.io/_posts/2025-05-20-Scaling-Predictive-Coding-to-100+-Layer-Networks.md

 opposed to a global loss), and are trained by minimising this energy with respect to both activities and weights.

-$$\mu$$P is a theory that tells you how to scale your network such that the learning dynamics are stable across different model sizes such as the width and the depth [[1]](#1).
+$$\mu$$P is essentially a theory that tells you how to scale your network such that the learning dynamics are stable across different model sizes such as width and depth [[1]](#1).
 See my [previous post](https://francesco-innocenti.github.io/posts/2025/04/09/Infinite-Widths-&-Depths-Part-III-The-Maximal-Update-Parameterisation/) for a quick review.

 ## Problems with standard PC
 In the paper we expose two main problems that arise when training standard PC networks (PCNs) at large scale:
-1. the inference landscape becomes increasingly ill-conditioned with the network width, depth and training time; and
+1. the inference landscape becomes increasingly ill-conditioned with model size (particularly depth) as well as training time; and
-2. the forward pass explodes or vanishes with the depth.
+2. the forward pass tends to vanish/explode with depth.

 The second problem is shared with backpropagation-trained networks, while the first is unique to PC (and possibly other energy-based algorithms).
 Together,